 Apricot-Raspberry Tart

-This Apricot-Raspberry Tart is a prime example of eating with your eyes before you have your first taste.
+This Apricot-Raspberry Tart is a prime example of eating with your eyes before you have your first bite.
 The orange apricots, red raspberries and green pistachios make you feel like you’re jumping into a beautiful painting.
-These components, nestled in almond cream, give you a taste of tart, sweet, crunchy […]
+The almond cream or frangipane in French, gives you the mouth feel of a […]